 With so many sports out there, who can choose?
-Sample a wide variety of sports and activities this summer in a fun, inclusive environment.
-Activities vary week to week and may include: tennis, baseball, soccer, golf, volleyball, capture the flag, floor hockey, swimming, martial arts, skateboarding, sports demos and much more.
-This is a popular camp for the sport enthusiast.
-Daily swims at Tomlinson Aqua Park.
+Sample a variety of sports and activities this summer in a fun, inclusive environment.
+Activities vary week to week and may include: swimming, tennis, baseball, soccer, golf, volleyball, capture the flag, floor hockey, martial arts, skateboarding, sports demos and much more.
+A popular camp for the sport enthusiast.
 View the Sport of All Sorts info sheet.

 Walls & Waves Camp